amyles/coherence-workshop-handson/coherence-workshop-handson.md

           lhr                   cluster-cqtsyzvge2w   user-cqtsyzvge2w
 ```

+You can now close the "Access Your Cluster" window.

 For ease of use we will rename the new context to fra.
 Copy the name of the new context that begins with context and then a hyphen and a GIUD.

 ```